Seven Days in Yogyakarta: A Travel Journal from Java's Cultural Heart

 The Kraton (Sultan's Palace) is the heart of Jogja — literally.
 The city radiates outward from it.
 Entry: 15,000 IDR ($0.95).
 The sultan still lives here (Sri Sultan Hamengkubuwono X, who also serves as the governor of Yogyakarta — the only province in Indonesia ruled by a hereditary monarch).

 The palace compound is a series of open-air pavilions with Javanese-style peaked roofs.
 Gamelan music plays in one hall.
-Wayang kulit (shadow puppet) figures are displayed in glass cases.
-The whole thing feels less like a museum and more like a very fancy living room that someone opens to the public on weekdays.
+Wayang kulit (shadow puppet) figures sit in glass cases.
+The whole thing feels less like a museum and more like a very fancy living room someone opens to the public on weekdays.

-Afternoon: batik workshop in the village of Giriloyo, about 45 minutes south.
-A woman named Ibu Sumarni demonstrated the wax-resist dyeing process — hand-painting molten wax onto cotton with a canting (a small copper tool), then dipping in indigo dye, then painting more wax, then more dye.
+In the afternoon, head to a batik workshop in the village of Giriloyo, about 45 minutes south.
+A woman named Ibu Sumarni demonstrates the wax-resist dyeing process — hand-painting molten wax onto cotton with a canting (a small copper tool), then dipping in indigo dye, then painting more wax, then more dye.
 A single piece of hand-painted batik takes 2-4 weeks.
 The workshop sells scarves from 75,000 IDR ($4.73) and full sarongs from 200,000 IDR ($12.60).
-I bought two.
+It's hard to leave with just one.

 Day 4: Prambanan by Night